Xqhare/Mawu/README.md

 Ordering of arrays is kept.

 #### Numbers
 `Infinity` and `NaN` are explicitly not part of the rfc8259 standard, but are implemented in some parsers.
-Mawu does not support them at all.
+Mawu does not support them at all, and any `NaN` or `Infinity` encountered will be returned as `MawuValue::None`.

 The rfc8259 doesn't set any limits on the range and precision of numbers, but recommends the implementation of `IEEE 754 binary64`.
 Because of this recommendation, Mawu supports only 64-bit systems, and all numbers parsed by Mawu are returned in a `_64` type.
 Should Mawu encounter a number not representable in 64 bits, it will return an error.